 Read more about scientific findings in our regenerative medicine Tampa blog

 Until now, cartilage has been very difficult, if not impossible, to repair due to the fact that it lacks a blood supply to trigger regeneration.
 Microfracture surgeries have been around 50% successful in treating injuries in young adults, and not at all successful in patients with widespread cartilage damage arising from conditions like osteoarthritis.

 Tissue engineers have developed a biological gel that can be injected into a zone with cartilage defects.
 This can be followed by microfracture surgery to create an environment that facilitates regeneration.
 In order for this gel to stay in place within the knee, researchers also developed a new biological adhesive that is able to connect to both the gel as well as the damaged cartilage in the knee, keeping the newly regenerated cartilage in place.

 In a recent study, 15 patients who used the gel/adhesive combo followed by surgery have reported decreased pain at six months post-surgery.
 In contrast, the majority of microfracture patients, after an initial decrease in pain, returned to their original pain level within six months.

-Find out more about how regenerative medicine in Largo, Tampa, Clearwater, Pinellas Park, cellular therapies, and stem cell therapy can be the best treatment method for your condition and the best prevention for future traumas.
+Find out more about how regenerative medicine in Largo, Tampa, Clearwater, Pinellas Park, cellular therapies, and Regenerative Therapy can be the best treatment method for your condition and the best prevention for future traumas.
 Visit our website or call our friendly staff today at (727) 597-4787.